naval-selvan-1214/kinematics_equation/README.md

 </p>

 # Kinematics of Gyrosphere
-Let the rotation of the sphere about the Z axis be ɸ<br>and
+Let the rotation of the sphere about the Z axis be ɸ.<br>
+Let the rotation of the sphere with respect to its centre about X axis be Ө.<br>
+So Rotation matrices for the sphere about Z and X axes are